Google Analytics: your guide to goal setting, data tracking, and metrics

 Without further ado, let's go.

-In marketing and performance tracking, one of the critical pieces to measuring your results is stacking them up against your goals.
+In marketing and performance tracking, one of the critical pieces to measuring your results is stacking them up against your goals or KPIs.
 Now, there are different types of goals available for users to track on Google Analytics, and we'll cover four of them.

 But before we get started, let's talk about some basic aspects of goal tracking on Google Analytics.